 | Target User | Budget Builds | Performance/Mainstream Gaming | Enthusiast/Overclockers | Extreme Enthusiast/Pro |

-The DDR5 Factor: Performance, Pricing, and the Latency Trade-Off
+The DDR5 Factor: Performance, Stability, and the Latency Sweet Spot

 DDR5 memory stands as a cornerstone of the AM5 platform, bringing significant raw speed advantages over its DDR4 predecessor.
 While DDR4 typically ranges up to 3200MHz (with XMP profiles pushing speeds beyond 5000MHz), DDR5 starts at a baseline of 4800MHz and can readily reach speeds of 8400MHz or more with readily available kits.
 This translates to substantial raw speed gains, with initial benchmarks indicating DDR5 can be around 11% faster overall in specific compute-intensive tests.
-Architecturally, DDR5 utilizes two smaller, independent 40-bit memory channels for enhanced efficiency, doubles memory die density to allow for significantly larger module capacities (up to 64GB per chip), and operates at a lower standard voltage of 1.1v compared to DDR4’s 1.2v, contributing to overall system power efficiency despite the higher clock speeds.
+Architecturally, DDR5 utilizes two smaller, independent 32-bit channels per module for enhanced efficiency (behaving like dual-rank even with single-sided chips), doubles memory die density to allow for significantly larger module capacities (up to 64GB per chip), and operates at a lower JEDEC standard voltage of 1.1v compared to DDR4’s 1.2v.
+However, achieving stable, high-performance DDR5 requires understanding more than just raw clock speed.

 - Superior Raw Speed: Base speeds start higher than top-end DDR4.